vinitkumar/vinitkumar.me/content/blog/programming-heroes/index.md

 - [Daniel Stenberg (C)](https://twitter.com/bagder)

 Daniel is the lead author and creator of the CURL project.
-If you deal with any web-services as a developer or as an end-user, you must have used his code.
-Not only does he spearheads the development of CURL, but he also live-streams his coding sessions for us mere mortals to learn from.
+If you deal with any web-services as a developer or end-user, you must have used his code.
+Not only does he leads the development of CURL, but he also live-streams his coding sessions for us mere mortals to learn from.
 His streams are always to the point and are high in educational content.

-Daniel is exceptionally good at system programming, C and networking in particular.
+Daniel is excellent at system programming, C and networking in particular.

 We can learn from Daniel is that we can succeed and have a lasting impact if we stick to a goal and purpose long enough and work hard.

 - [Brad FitzPatrick (Go)](https://twitter.com/bradfitz)

 Brad currently works with the Go team.
-In a previous life, he had founded LiveJournal, wrote Memcached and many other OSS tools that he gave away for free.
+In a previous life, he had founded LiveJournal, wrote Memcached and many other free software that he gave away for free.
 He is probably my personal favorite and it is always nice to see how he approaches programming and his personal life.

-He is one of the most accomplished programmers of the recent generation and he just keeps on writing code that matters and mostly gives it away for free.
+He is one of the most accomplished programmers of the recent generation, and he just keeps on writing code that matters and mostly gives it away for free.

-He also seems like an excellent dad and family man (from his twitter feed) and it is especially inspiring to me as a Dad and family man too.
+Brad also seems like an excellent dad and family man (from his twitter feed) and it is especially inspiring to me as a Dad and family man too.

 - [Salvatore Sanfilippo aka antirez (C)](https://twitter.com/antirez)